Sarah Sees The World

 Our Airbnb in Reykjavik, Iceland

-This was a basement granny flat and the hosts live upstairs.
+This was a basement granny flat in Reykjavik where the hosts live upstairs.
 It had a really cute lounge and kitchen.

 Other than when we checked in we didn’t see our hosts at all but they had a couple of friendly cats wandering around the yard.
 The house noise above us was minimal and living in a granny flat in Wellington I felt right at home.